techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_08/Exercise_08.md

 	cf service-key ml_instance_XX ml_servicekey_XX
 	```

-	where **XX** must be replaced by your group number, in order to get your service key.
+	where **XX** must be replaced by your workstation ID, in order to get your service key.

 	![](images/18.png)
 1. Open your favourite text editor and write down the following parameters: